RylandDeGregory/Blog/content/about.md

 I'm currently employed as a Cloud Architect/Platform Engineer, designing and delivering enterprise-scale GenAI services on Microsoft Azure.

 Outside technology, I love electronic music, coding, hiking, and traveling.
-I have a voracious propensity for organization -- both digitally and physically -- and spend my free time with my girlfriend and a great group of friends.
+I have a voracious propensity for organization -- both digitally and physically -- and spend my free time with my partner and a great group of friends.
 I'm very proud of my highly-curated [Spotify playlists](https://open.spotify.com/user/cale1008/playlists), and have recently enjoyed producing [DJ mixes](https://soundcloud.com/ryland-degregory) and working on my technical writing through this blog.
 Thanks for reading!

 ### Resume